Ultimate Fighting Championship

 The Ultimate Fighting Championship (UFC) is an American mixed martial arts (MMA) promotion company based in Las Vegas, Nevada.
-It is owned and operated by Zuffa, a wholly owned subsidiary of Endeavor Group Holdings.
-It is the largest MMA promotion company in the world as of 2011.
-It produces events worldwide that showcase 12 weight divisions (eight men's and four women's) and abides by the Unified Rules of Mixed Martial Arts.
-As of 2024, it had held over 600 events.
-Dana White has been its president since 2001.
+It is owned and operated by TKO Group Holdings, a majority owned subsidiary of Endeavor Group Holdings.
+The largest MMA promotion in the world, the UFC has over 578 fighters contracted that fight across 11 weight divisions (eight men's and three women's).
+The organization produces events worldwide and abides by the Unified Rules of Mixed Martial Arts.
+As of 2024, it had held over 700 events.
+Dana White has been its president since 2001 and CEO since 2023.
 Under White's stewardship, it has grown into a global multi-billion-dollar enterprise.